-Open space is a major element in creating character and liveability in residential areas.
+Open space creates character and liveability in residential areas.
 Surrounding single-family homes provide open space in their front and rear yards.
-New development at a higher density will likely provide open space in the form of private patios and balconies.
+New development at a higher density will likely provide communal open spaces or private patios and balconies.

-New development should provide a variety of open spaces which are useable, easily supervised, compatible with the characteristic open space of the neighbourhood and buffered from ALRT and traffic impacts.
+New development should provide a variety of open spaces which are useable, easily supervised, compatible with the characteristic open space of the neighbourhood and buffered from ALRT and bus impacts.
+The design of on-site open space should be integrated with provision of access to the 29th Avenue Station across this site from Kaslo Street.

-This can achieved by:
+- This can be achieved by: - (a) Defining open space by the careful siting and massing of buildings rather than being left over areas resulting from the building design (Figure 5).

-- (a) Defining open space by the careful siting and massing of buildings rather than being left over areas resulting from the building design. - (b) Providing alternatives to ground floor open space when site coverage is greater than 50% such as large balconies and roof decks. - (c) Providing private outdoor open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
-Ground level private open space should be defined by screening or landscaping. - (d) Suitably screening any open space affected by ALRT and traffic impacts to reduce noise and ensure privacy. - (e) Setting back any privacy fencing from the property line to ensure the visual continuity of open space along the street.
-Any fencing should be designed to promote casual neighbourhood surveillance from the street by permitting some view of the dwelling unit without sacrificing unit privacy.
+- (b) Incorporating into the open space plan a pedestrian route across this site from Kaslo Street to 29th Avenue. - (c) Providing alternatives to ground floor open space when site coverage is greater than 50%, such as large balconies and roof decks. - (d) Providing private open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
+Ground level private open space should be defined by landscaping or screening and landscaping. - (e) Suitably screening any open space affected by ALRT and bus impacts to reduce noise and ensure privacy. - (f) Setting back any privacy fencing 3.0 metres (10 feet) from the front property line to ensure visual continuity of open space along the street.
+Any fencing should be designed to promote casual surveillance from the street or the pedestrian route by permitting some view of the dwelling unit without sacrificing unit privacy.